bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - A modern version of Firefox: non-Chrome-based

+- A modern version of Safari: non-Chrome-based with **Press Tab to highlight each item on a web page** enabled for A11y tests (https://support.apple.com/en-gb/guide/safari/ibrw1075/mac)

 - A text editor (the one included in most operating systems is fine)

 - Access to the Python Editor under test